Amazon, Google, Meta, Microsoft and other tech firms agree to AI safeguards set by the White House

 “History would indicate that many tech companies do not actually walk the walk on a voluntary pledge to act responsibly and support strong regulations,” said a statement from James Steyer, founder and CEO of the nonprofit Common Sense Media.

 Senate Majority Leader Chuck Schumer, D-N.Y., has said he will introduce legislation to regulate AI.
-He has held a number of briefings with government officials to educate senators about an issue that’s attracted bipartisan interest.
+He said in a statement that he will continue “working closely with the Biden administration and our bipartisan colleagues” to build upon the pledges made Friday.

 A number of technology executives have called for regulation, and several went to the White House in May to speak with Biden, Vice President Kamala Harris and other officials.